LoyolaChicagoBooks/introcs-csharp/rst/testing.rst

 languages view the *class* concept as the core unit of testing.
 Once we have a class, we can test it and all of the parts associated with it, especially its methods.

+We will be introducing parts of file :repsrc:`rational_nunit/rational_unit_tests.cs`.

 .. index::
    double: testing; assertion